Portadown: Catholic churches

 Saint John the Baptist's Church was built in the townland of Ballyoran in 1783.
-The original church sat in the middle of what is now a large graveyard.
+The original church had become surrounded by a large graveyard.
 A second Catholic church, Saint Patrick's, was built on William Street in 1835.

 In the 1980s Saint John's was taken down brick-by-brick, moved and rebuilt at the Ulster Folk and Transport Museum in Cultra, County Down.
-A new Saint John's church was built close to where the original stood; it sits where the Garvaghy Road meets the Dungannon Road and was completed in 1977.
+A new Saint John's church was built in 1977 close to where the original stood.
+It is at the intersection of the Garvaghy Road and the Dungannon Road.

 Other churches

 The Church of Jesus Christ of Latter-day Saints has a church on the Brownstown Road.
 In addition the Jehovah's Witnesses have a Kingdom Hall, on the town outskirts in Kernan.

 Transport

-A combination of road, canal and rail links, all converging on Portadown railway station, gave it the nickname "Hub of the North" and this created employment through mass industry as well as helping the traditional agronomy of the area.
+A combination of road, canal and rail links, all converging on Portadown railway station, gave it the nickname "Hub of the North".
+This supported employment through mass industry and marketing and shipping of agricultural products from the area.
 The Newry Canal, opened in 1742, linked Carlingford Lough and the Irish Sea with Lough Neagh.
 It joined the River Bann a couple of miles to the southeast of Portadown.
 The canal opened up waterborne trade and left Portadown ideally situated to take full advantage of the trading routes.
 However, the canal went into decline with the growth of the railway network and it closed to commercial traffic in 1936.

-With the establishment of the Great Northern Railway the overland trading routes were extended and delivery times shortened.
+About a century later, establishment of the Great Northern Railway resulted in extending overland trading routes and shortening delivery times shortened.
 The town's first railway station opened in 1842.

-At Portadown railway station the line went in four directions – one went northeast toward Belfast, one northwest toward Dungannon, one southwest to Armagh and one southeast toward Newry and onward to Dublin.
+At Portadown railway station, lines were built serving destinations in four directions: one went northeast toward Belfast, one northwest toward Dungannon, one southwest to Armagh, and one southeast toward Newry and onward to Dublin.
 Today only the Belfast–Dublin line remains.
 Repair yards were opened in 1925 and these large concrete buildings dominated the skyline on the west of the town centre.
 The current station opened in 1970.

 National Cycle Route 9 links Portadown with Belfast and Newry.